 Full review: Workflow Automation MCP Servers → | Rating: 4.0/5

-PrefectHQ/prefect-mcp-server — 29 stars, Python, Apache 2.0, official, beta.
+PrefectHQ/prefect-mcp-server — 37 stars, Python, Apache 2.0, official, experimental (v0.0.1-beta.10, February 2026).
 10+ tools.

 Why it wins (by default): The only actively maintained, officially backed code-first orchestration MCP server.
 Intelligent debugging for troubleshooting failures — not just raw API access.
 Multi-tenant HTTP auth.
 Deployable to FastMCP Cloud.
 CLI skill support for mutations.
+New: available as a Claude Code plugin via the plugin marketplace, lowering the setup barrier.

-Temporal: fragmented
+Temporal: improving

-brief-hq/temporal-mcp — 59 stars, Go, MIT.
+brief-hq/temporal-mcp — 60 stars, Go, MIT.
 Archived January 29, 2026.
-Was the most promising Temporal MCP server with 19 tools covering workflow lifecycle, batch operations, and schedule management.
+Was the most promising Temporal MCP server with 19 tools.

 Event-Driven Orchestrators